 For instance, you are driving on a road with some drivers on the way.
-Another vehicle bumped on the rear end of your car.
+Another vehicle bumped into the rear end of your car.
 The impact made you swerve.
 In addition, you are sure that it damaged your car.

 As much as possible, you must pull over to the roadside.
 Be careful in pulling over.
 Check yourself for any possible injuries that you may have sustained.
 Don’t forget to check on your passengers for injuries if there are any.

-Alert the police and relevant officers
+Alert the police and relevant officers in an auto accident

-Gather details of the scene
+Gather details of the scene of an auto accident.

-Immediately start the claims process
+Immediately start the claims process in an auto accident

 They will send an insurance adjuster to the scene to assess it.
 They will, of course, investigate what happened and determine who caused it.
 That is if you are in a fault state.
 Fault states give importance to knowing who caused the accident.
 Depending on the outcome, the at-fault party’s insurance pays the other party.

 Due to the accident, your mind might be jumbled up.
-That will lead you to an adrenaline rush and you might forget to file a claim.
+That will lead you to an adrenaline rush, and you might forget to file a claim.
 In case, here are some steps that you should take in filing a car insurance claim.